edfong/conformal_bayes/README.md

 # Conformal Bayesian Computation

-This repository is the official implementation of **Conformal Bayesian Computation**.
+This repository is the official implementation of [Conformal Bayesian Computation](https://arxiv.org/abs/2106.06137).

 ## Requirements